rafaqz/Rasters.jl/README.md

 - Easy no-config plotting
 - Lazy loading: minimisation of ram requirements for large datasets
 - Automation of multi-file/multi-layer tasks with single line commands
-- Ecosystem integration: work as much as possible with existing packages
+- Ecosystem integration: work as much as possible with existing geospatial packages
 - Ubiquitous DimensionalData.jl dims and selectors for indexing and dimension names, but hidden from custom implementations through the AbstractGeoXX interfaces.
 - Automatic detection of dimension order, axis range and data orientation and